Health Science

 NTR 101: Introduction to Nutrition

-The choices we make about food and nutrition shape our health and wellness throughout our lives.
-This course dives into the factors influencing our dietary choices, from cultural influences to personal tastes.
-We’ll explore macronutrients, micronutrients, governmental dietary guidelines, and practical assessment tools to design nutrition plans that improve well-being and weight management.
+The choices we make regarding food and nutrition significantly impact our health and wellness throughout our lives.
+This course explores the factors that influence our dietary choices, from cultural influences to personal preferences.
+We'll explore macronutrients, micronutrients, government dietary guidelines, and practical assessment tools to design nutrition plans that enhance well-being and promote weight management.
 [This course is offered through the RIZE Education Consortium]